 When multiple cars are in a wreck, each driver will likely have a different version of what caused it.
 And as you’re probably well aware, determining who was at fault for the accident is crucial to your ability to recover compensation.
 This is because the at fault party is legally responsible for reimbursing the other driver for their losses.

 In some cases, the location of damage on the vehicle can help shed light on the circumstances that led to accident.
 Below, we discuss determining fault by location of damage, as well as what you need to know about proving liability.
-To learn more, speak to a Vancouver WA car accident attorney at The Law Offices of Loren Scott Etengoff today.
+To learn more, speak to a Vancouver WA car accident attorney at the Etengoff Pak Law Group today.

 The Location of Damage on Each Vehicle Can Tell a Story